sharduul/chalk/_posts/2017-10-11-angular2-builtin-pipes-in-typescript.md

 ---
 layout: post
-title: "How to use Angular 2 built-in Pipes in your components?
+title: "How to use Angular 2 built-in Pipes in your TypeScript?
 Simple Trick."
 description: "Built-in Angular 2 pipes can easily be used in templates using interpolation.
 How to easily use the same pipes in your typescript components."
 tags: [angularjs, angular2, the-how-series]
 og_image: "posts/tools.jpg"